SDBrett/jekyllblog/_posts/2016-12-08-rackhd-getting-starting-windows.md

 fails.
 In order to run the command, we will need to SSH to the VM.
 The first step is to generate a private key in a usable format.

 Using PuttyGen, load the file private_key as per the Vagrant output.
-Click &#8220;Save Private Key&#8221;.
+Click "Save Private Key&#8221;.

 [![PuttyGen](/assets/images/2016/12/PuttyGen.png)]({{site.url}}/assets/images/2016/12/PuttyGen.png)